liangxu01/CS690F_Fall2023/README.md

-The repo for the final Project for 690.
+# Impact of Content Personalization Algorithms in Social Media
+This repository is for the final Project for COMPSCI 690F.
+Our work focusses on how the implementation of a global recommender model affects polarization in a simulation of a social network.

+## Running the prerequisites
 Please do the following to be able to run our code.

 1. Switch to the graphviz branch